 What Happens During a Psychological Assessment?

-Psychological symptoms are on the rise in America.
+Psychological symptoms are becoming increasingly prevalent in America.
 According to the Mayo Clinic, roughly 44% of college students experience symptoms of depression and anxiety.
-With more people seeing a psychologist for assessment than ever before, due to the stresses of the pandemic and the early 2020s, many people are curious to know what happens during psychological assessments.
-In this blog, we will discuss psychological assessments in detail.
+Currently, the demand for psychological assessments has grown, in part due to the stresses of the pandemic.
+Given the increasing amount of interest, many people are curious to know what happens during psychological assessments and what the benefits are.
+Read on to discover exactly what the process of a psychological assessment entails.

 What Is a Psychological Assessment?